 2. Patio Porkers get 5 – 24 hour bands

 Larger teams (like TSTP) will buy your team’s extra 24 hour bands…(good way to recoup some costs or to get a keg or a case of pork paid for)

 4. 3 day wristbands are only for gate hours 11AM-12AM Thurs and Fri – 11am-10pm Sat

-5. Big hog package can be a waste of money for a small team…check if you really need it
+5. Big hog package can be a waste of money for a small team, research your needs before buying…